Infinite Regress (Star Trek: Voyager)

 "Infinite Regress" is the 101st episode of Star Trek: Voyager, the seventh episode of the fifth season.
-The show depicted a Starfleet spacecraft slowly making its way back to Earth after being stranded in the Delta Quadrant.
+The show depicts a Starfleet spacecraft slowly making its way back to Earth after being stranded in the Delta Quadrant.

 This science fiction story focuses on the character Seven of Nine (played by Jeri Ryan) and the Borg aliens.
+As in Imperfection (Star Trek: Voyager) the plot turns on the debris of a destroyed Borg ship.

 Background

 The Borg, a Star Trek villain species famous for their phrase "resistance is futile," was introduced on Star Trek: The Next Generation in the episode "Q Who?"
 (S2E16) and also featured in the critically acclaimed episode "The Best of Both Worlds".
 They made a major influence on Voyager starting with "Scorpion", which introduced the ex-Borg character Seven of Nine to the main cast, and there were many Borg-centric episodes since that time in the show; they return with a major story once again as Seven of Nine struggles with her Borg past in "Infinite Regress".

 The episode was directed by David Livingston.
 Livingston directed many Star Trek episodes in this era, including for Star Trek: The Next Generation (1987-1994), Star Trek: Deep Space Nine (1993-1999), Star Trek: Voyager, and Enterprise.
 Overall he directed 62 episodes of Star Trek, including 28 for Voyager.